roman-milk/roman-milk.github.io/from-loving-wife-to-slut.md

+===

- ****** From Loving Wife to Slut Ch.
-04 ****** byJust_Plain_Bob© It was Wednesday afternoon and Jerry and Scott had just finished putting her through the wringer.
+It was Wednesday afternoon and Jerry and Scott had just finished putting her through the wringer.
 She had started them off with blow jobs, fucked each of them once and then they had started on combinations.
 She sucked on Jerry while Scott ate her pussy.
 She sucked on Scott's cock as Jerry fucked her ass, Jerry ate her pussy while she tongued Scott's butt hole and then they did their favorite thing (and hers) and took her pussy and ass at the same time.
 They did it twice, each one once in each hole.
 As usual, at least as far as she was concerned, it ended all too soon, but she did have to beat Gary home and get dinner on the stove.

  As they were getting dressed Jerry asked, "How would you like to get the tape back early?"